aesthetic-suite/framework/docs/sss/global.md

 };
 ```

-Page type selectors are also supported, and can be defined with an object, where the key is the
+Page type selectors are also supported, and are defined with an object, where the key is the
-selector.
-They can be defined in both standard and pseudo-class blocks.
+selector, and the value are property declarations.
+They can be defined in both standard and
+pseudo-class blocks.

 ```ts
 const globalSheet = {